 There are other lovely payment sites one can visit just to check out their services such as Stripe, Wepay, Dwolla, Neteller and more.

 However, before taking a decision on what the best payment solutions for freelancing would be, it is important to be sure of what your freelancing objectives and activities would be.
 For instance, are you selling products or services?
 Do you own a website focused on generating traffic for Google AdSense?
 Or are you selling your skills as a freelancer to those who need writing, designs or data processing services?
 All the above would, therefore, serve as a guide when shopping for the best payment solutions provider.

 The less techy your payment needs are, the less you would need payment solutions that charge more fees or offer merchant plans for those receiving credit card payments for their website.
-If all you do is receive payment for freelancing services then a plan that allows you receive funds to your local bank account or possibly from an ATM directly would do.
+If all you do is receive payment for freelancing services, then a plan that allows you to receive funds to your local bank account or possibly from an ATM directly would do.

 Some companies still prefer the conventional way of doing Bank transfer (Bankers Automated Clearing Services) with its no charges policy.
 BAC is more popular in the UK, but unlike the US, such is rare.
-Other options open in Europe and America is wire transfer and the checking system.
+Other options open in Europe and America are wire transfer and the checking system.
 So, do your checks properly before you take a leap!